 As always, a bunch of examples of Twitter video ads out of context isn’t super helpful, so stick with us for a paragraph or two while we lay the groundwork for advertising on Twitter.

 It’s important to see just how powerful video can be in advertising your business.
-The statistics behind video advertising literally check all the boxes:
+The statistics behind advertising with video literally check all the boxes:

 All the cool kids are doing it—87% of marketing professionals use video as a marketing tool (Wyzowl).
 This line of reasoning is notoriously suspect among people, but savvy decision-makers understand that there must be a good reason for a trend this pervasive.